Vowel breaking: Austronesian languages

 Some languages in Sumatra have vowel breaking processes, almost exclusively in syllable-final position.
 In Minangkabau, the Proto-Malayic vowels *i and *u are broken to ia and ua before word-final *h, *k, *l, *ŋ, *r (*təlur > *təluar > talua "egg").
-In Rejang, the Proto-Malayo-Polynesian vowels *ə, i, and u are broken to êa, ea, and oa before any of word-final consonants above except *k and *ŋ (*tənur > *tənoar > tênoa "egg").
+In Rejang, the Proto-Malayo-Polynesian vowels *ə, i, and u are broken to êa, ea, and oa before any of the word-final consonants mentioned above except *k and *ŋ (*tənur > *tənoar > tênoa "egg").
 This process has been transphonologized by loss of *l and *r and merging of several word-final consonants into a glottal stop (*p, *t, *k in Minangkabau, or *k, *h in most dialects of Rejang except Kebanagung).

 Word-final Proto-Malayo-Polynesian *-i and *-u were also broken in Sumatra.
 In Rejang, these vowels are broken into -ai and -au in Pesisir dialect, or into -êi and -êu elsewhere.

 Although Acehnese is also spoken in Sumatra, the entire Chamic family has undergone vowel breaking separately.
 Final open *-i and *-u were broken in Proto-Chamic into *-ɛy and *-ɔw.
 However, they remained when closed by another consonant (final *-r was lost in native words).
 The following are the outcomes for the diphthongs: